Skip to main content

 Some of our articles contain affiliate links.
 Whenever you use these links to buy something, we earn a commission to help support our work at Voyapon.
 Please read our disclosure for more info.

-I could hear the festival coming down the street, although I could not see a thing yet through the dense crowds lining the street.
-“Rasera Rasera!
-Rase Rase Rase Ra!”
-Thousands of people shouting, the bells on their costumes vibrating in time with their dancing, adding a high-pitched peal to the phrase.
-The clamor grew louder and finally, I could see the hyashi, guiding the parade to the rhythm of their taiko drums and flutes.
-Followed by the first float, dipping, and dancing along the street.
-As it grew closer I could make out the beautifully colored images decorating the bamboo and washi paper float, depictions of samurai warriors, and animals depicted across the giant globe.
-The men pushing the yatai cart, spun it around, lifting it towards the crowd so the massive samurai head towered above the audience, before lowering it and pushing it to the opposite side of the street.
+As it grew closer, I could make out the beautifully colored images decorating the bamboo and washi paper float, depictions of samurai warriors, and animals depicted across the giant globe.
+The men pushing the yatai cart spun it around, lifting it towards the crowd so the massive samurai head towered above the audience before lowering it and pushing it to the opposite side of the street.
 They did it effortlessly; it seemed to be floating as they maneuvered it along the crowded road.

 A manikin used to model traditional clothes at the Nebuta Matsuri Festival.

-The unique thing about Nebuta Matsuri is that anyone can join; there is no practice or preparation required, as there is for some of the other summer festivals in the Tohoku region.
-You simply don the clothes and join a group, chanting and hopping (twice on one foot, and then on the other), along with the rest of the revelers.
+The special thing about Nebuta Matsuri is that anyone can participate with no prior practice or preparation required, unlike some other summer festivals in the Tohoku region.
+You just need to put on the appropriate clothes and join a group.
+Then you can chant and hop along with the other festival participants, first on one foot and then on the other.

-Before the parade, I recommend making a stop at Nebuta Koya, the large sheds where the floats are housed during the off-season.
-They are located next to the ASPM Building near the city’s waterfront.
-Here you can see the floats up close; although they are not quite as impressive when unlit, you can see just how much work goes into the year-long process of making these gigantic works of art.
+Before the parade, I recommend visiting Nebuta Koya, which is the large shed where the floats are kept during the off-season.
+It is located next to the ASPM Building near the city’s waterfront.
+Here, you can see the floats up close.
+Even though they might not be as impressive when they are not lit up, you can still appreciate the immense amount of work that goes into creating these gigantic works of art throughout the year.

 Ryann Overbay